Angelita Rosal: Personal life

 Rosal was born to a Filipino father and Sioux mother, one of seven children.
 Two of her siblings, Chris and Monica, were also good table tennis players.
 The family lived on the Fort Totten, North Dakota, but moved to San Diego before she was eleven.

 In 1975, she developed typhoid while in Kolkata and also had a religious conversion.
-She married Tom Sistruck and had her first child, Succo Li, in 1977, and then, in 1985, she married Stellan Bengtsson with whom she has twin sons, Chris and Sam.
+She married Tom Sistruck and had her first child, Succo Li, in 1977.
+In 1985, she married Stellan Bengtsson with whom she has twin sons, Chris and Sam.
 She also has two grandchildren, Miles and Monico.